mauriziofonte/win11-wsl2-ubuntu22-setup/docs/en/SETUP-EN.md

 Then, restart the Ubuntu machine.

+## Step 0 - Installing Docker Desktop on Windows 11

+> Note: If you do not plan to use Docker Desktop, you can skip this step and proceed to **Step 1** [Configure the LAMP Environment on Ubuntu](#step-1---configure-the-lamp-environment-on-ubuntu)

+To use Docker Desktop on Windows 11, your processor must support **Virtualization** and **Hyper-V**.
+If you're not sure whether these features are enabled, you can check through Windows' **Task Manager**.

+To install Docker Desktop, download the installation file from [https://desktop.docker.com/win/main/amd64/Docker%20Desktop%20Installer.exe](https://desktop.docker.com/win/main/amd64/Docker%20Desktop%20Installer.exe) and follow the installation instructions.

+After installation, **Restart your PC**.

 ## Step 1 - Configure the LAMP Environment on Ubuntu

+> Note: If you do not intend to set up the LAMP environment, as the Ubuntu system will mainly be used with Docker, you can skip steps **1, 2, and 3** and proceed to **Step 4** [Install a Custom Shell, NVM, and Optimize User Experience (Optional)](#step-4---install-a-custom-shell-nvm-and-optimize-user-experience-optional)

 Here, we will install all the system services and executables to enable support for **PHP** versions 5.6, 7.0, 7.1, 7.2, 7.3, 7.4, 8.0, 8.1, 8.2 and 8.3.
 We will also enable the **Apache web server** and the **MySQL server**.